deakjahn/flutter_dropzone/flutter_dropzone/README.md

 )
 ```

-## Using it in cross-platform apps

-It's a federated plugin, meaning that it will compile in cross platform apps that contain both Android/iOS and Web code.
-It will *not* function on the former, the view will simply return an error text instead of a drop zone.
-Use `if (kIsWeb)` from
-`import 'package:flutter/foundation.dart'` to only use it in Flutter Web.
-Still, the same app will still compile to
-Android and iOS, without the usual `dart:html` errors (this is what federated plugins are for).

 ## Using the controller

-There is a convenience function, `pickFiles()` on the controller returned by the view.
-It simply opens the usual File Open dialog
-in the browser and lets the user pick some files.
-It has nothing to do with the drag-and-drop operation (although it is the other
-possible way to select files) but by putting it into the web side of a federated plugin we can make sure it doesn't hurt the
-compilation on other platforms.

-*  `Future<List<dynamic>> pickFiles(bool multiple);`

 Because the files returned are HTML File API references with serious limitations, they can't be converted to regular Dart
 `File` objects.
 They are returned as `dynamic` objects and the controller has functions to extract information from these objects: